DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-4/digital-audio-data/_index.md

 ![](sampling.png)

 {{% note %}}
-* To convert a continuous analog signal into a series of numbers the ADC takes samples of the acoustic signal
+* To convert a continuous analog signal into a series of numbers, the ADC takes samples of the acoustic signal
-* we measure the amplitude of the incoming waveform some amount of time per second; this is a frequency so is measured in Hertz; similarly to cycles per second of a tone
+* We measure the amplitude of the incoming waveform some amount of time per second measured in Hertz
-* this frequency of sampling is known as the sampling rate
+* The frequency of sampling is known as the sampling rate
-* quantization is the process of assigning an amplitude to the sample
+* Quantization is the process of assigning an amplitude to the sample
-* sample resolution is the number of amplitude values available to the ADC
+* Sample resolution (Bit Depth) is the number of amplitude values available to the ADC

 {{/note %}}